luxfi/docs/network/docs/contribute/code-providers/[old] Coder Guide.md

 To get started, here is a short list of resources and some of the best ways to get involved and add code to improve LUX.

 ## TL;DR
-- Review LUX Request for Comment (MRC) list for high-level understanding.
+- Review LUX Request for Comment (LRC) list for high-level understanding.
 - Review list of GitHub Issues for specifics.
 - Review Best Practices for tips on how to get your code added.
 - Review Code Contributor Guide to Earning Weights & Their Implied Value.